-Upon your initial, conditional acceptance by a participating pharmacy degree program, Certiphi Screening, Inc. sends an email to the preferred email address you entered in your PharmCAS application.
+Upon your accepting an offer of admission from a participating pharmacy degree program, Certiphi Screening, Inc. sends an email to the preferred email address you entered in your PharmCAS application.
 This email will provide you with access to a secure, online form via which you will provide basic identifying information and consent for this report to be procured.
-Your consent serves for all programs.
-You will not be asked to provide consent upon receiving additional, conditional acceptance offers by participating programs.
-You will be charged a $70 fee by Certiphi Screening, Inc.
+If you accept multiple offers of admission, your consent serves for all programs.
+You will not be asked to provide consent upon accepting offers of admission from any additional participating programs.
+You will be charged a $72.70 fee by Certiphi Screening, Inc.

 Notification and Applicant Review

 Once you provide consent, Certiphi procures a national background check on you.
 Once the report is complete, Certiphi will send an email requesting that you review the report prior to its distribution.
 Upon receiving this email:

 - You have ten (10) calendar days from the date this email was sent to review your report prior to the report being made available to the participating programs.
 If you do not review this report, the report will be distributed after this period elapses.

 - You are provided with an opportunity to contest the accuracy of the contents of the report within the specified ten (10) calendar day period.
 The report will not be released to the participating programs until any potential inaccuracies have been resolved.

 Once you review and release the report, or after the specified ten (10) calendar day period has elapsed without contest, the report will be made available to the participating program who offered acceptance and initiated the request for this report.

 This report will not be released to any party other than the programs requesting it.
 Please note that the requesting program will be notified if consent is not provided and that failure to provide consent may result in failing to meet the requesting program’s admissions requirements.
 Many programs not participating in our service may also require applicants to undergo a separate national background check process.
 Contact your designated programs directly for specific policies.